Re-Assessing the "Classify and Count" Quantification Method: ``Classify and Count'' and its variants

 \section{``Classify and Count'' and its variants}

-In this paper we will use the following notation.
-We assume a binary setting, with the two classes $\mathcal{Y}=\{\oplus,\ominus\}$, standing for \textsf{Positive} and \textsf{Negative}.
-By $\mathbf{x}$ we indicate a document drawn from a domain $\mathcal{X}$ of documents; by $L\subset \mathcal{X}$ we denote a set of \underline{l}abelled documents, that we typically use as a training set, while by $U$ we denote a sample of \underline{u}nlabelled documents, that we typically use as the sample to quantify on.
+In this paper we use the following notation.
+We assume a binary setting, with the two classes $\mathcal{Y}=\{\oplus,\ominus\}$ standing for \textsf{Positive} and \textsf{Negative}.
+By $\mathbf{x}$ we denote a document drawn from a domain $\mathcal{X}$ of documents; by $L\subset \mathcal{X}$ we denote a set of \underline{l}abelled documents, that we typically use as a training set, while by $U$ we denote a sample of \underline{u}nlabelled documents, that we typically use as the sample to quantify on.
 By $p_{y}(\sigma)$ we indicate the true prevalence of class $y$ in sample $\sigma$, by $\hat{p}_{y}(\sigma)$ we indicate an estimate of this prevalence\footnote{Consistently with most mathematical literature, we use the caret symbol (\^\/\/) to indicate estimation.}, and by $\hat{p}_{y}^{M}(\sigma)$ we indicate the estimate of this prevalence as obtained via quantification method $M$.
+Of course, for any method $M$ it holds that $\hat{p}_{\ominus}^{\mathit{M}}(U)=(1-\hat{p}_{\oplus}^{\mathit{M}}(U))$.